rectorphp/rector/README.md

 Don't have a coding standard tool for your project?
 Consider adding [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard), [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) or [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

+Tip: If you have EasyCodingStandard, you can start your set with [`ecs-after-rector.yaml`](/ecs-after-rector.yaml).

 ## Install

 ```bash